jmjf/go-jst/notes/999-Backlog.md

 * Change repos to use `newJobStatus` in `dbToDomain()`.
 * Write an HTTP server for job status ingestion.
   * Write controllers and figure out controller structure
+* Add Logging
-  * Add logging middleware to log requests, responses, and response times (shared library module).
+  * Build middleware to log requests, responses, and response times (shared library module).
+  * Decide how to assign ids to requests.
   * Investigate structured logging options and how to carry logging info for errors.
 Build custom errors and use them.
     * BadDataError
     * DatabaseError
     * DuplicateRowError (is a DatabaseError)
 * Consider writing a `gormRepo` that uses `gorm`.
   * It's an ORM that seems to have key features I'd want, but needs more investigation.
 * Think about how to maintain and apply DDL